core-wg/oscore/draft-ietf-core-object-security.md

 6. Compute the AEAD nonce from the Recipient ID, Common IV, and the 'Partial IV' parameter, received in the COSE Object.

-7. Decrypt the COSE object using the Recipient Key.
+7. Verify and decrypt the COSE object using the Recipient Key, as per {{RFC8152}} Section 5.3.

    * If decryption fails, the server MUST stop processing the request and MAY respond with a 4.00 Bad Request error message.
 The server MAY set an Outer Max-Age option with value zero.
 The diagnostic payload SHOULD contain the "Decryption failed" string.